-When going somewhere that exotic, I would highly recommend getting the extra insurance on top of the regular one you might already have.
-One from World Nomads will cost you about US$70 for a 2- week trip to Tanzania and it covers trip cancellation costs, medical expenses, emergencies, baggage damage and delays and much more.
+When going somewhere that exotic, I would highly recommend getting the extra insurance on top of the regular insurance you might already have.
+Insurance from World Nomads will cost you about US $70 for a 2- week trip to Tanzania and it covers trip cancellation costs, medical expenses, emergencies, baggage damage and delays and much more.
 Get the quote here.

-NOTE: It is important to use a legally registered tour operator, otherwise you might have trouble getting paid by the insurance company in case of accidents (I am quite sure everything will be completely OK, but I always have travel insurance with me just in case!).
+NOTE: It is important to use a legally registered tour operator, otherwise you might have trouble getting paid by the insurance company if there is an accident (I am quite sure everything will be completely OK, but I always have travel insurance with me just in case!).